corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 Registration means that the query is stored on sandbox creation time and can be executed later.
 Vault-named queries must be part of a contract CPK.
 Corda installs the vault-named query when the contract CPK is uploaded.
-To create and register a query the `net.corda.v5.ledger.utxo.query.VaultNamedQueryFactory` interface must be implemented.
+To create and register a query, the `net.corda.v5.ledger.utxo.query.VaultNamedQueryFactory` interface must be implemented.

 ### Basic Vault-Named Query Registration Example